aws-lite/aws-lite.org/app/docs/request-response.md

       - Set value to `enabled` to enable pagination for all applicable requests by default
       - If set to `enabled`, individual requests can still opt out of pagination by setting `paginate` to `false`
 - **`rawResponsePayload`** (boolean) [default = `false`]
-  - Return all payload as a buffer, disabling the automatic parsing of JSON + XML
+  - Return response payload as a buffer, disabling the automatic parsing of JSON + XML
 - **`query`** (object)
   - Serialize the passed object as a query string and append it to your request's `endpoint`
 - **`xmlns`** (string)